Y.M.C.A. (song): Origin of dance and hand movement

 The dance originated during the group's performance of the song on the January 6, 1979 episode of American Bandstand.
 Host Dick Clark then said to Willis that he would like to show him something, playing the song again with the audience doing YMCA hand gestures.
 Willis immediately picked up on the dance and mimicked the hand movements back at the audience as other Village People members stared at him with puzzled looks.
 Clark then turned to Willis and said, "Victor, think you can work this dance into your routine?"
 Willis responded, "I think we're gonna have to."
 In a 2008 retrospective article for Spin, Randy Jones explained that the dance originated as a misunderstanding: the group's original choreographed dance had the group clapping above their heads during the chorus and the audience, believing them to be making the letter "Y", began following suit.

-Following the sixth inning of New York Yankees baseball games at Yankee Stadium, the grounds crew traditionally grooms the infield while leading the crowd in the dance.
+Following the fifth inning of New York Yankees baseball games at Yankee Stadium, the grounds crew traditionally grooms the infield while leading the crowd in the dance.
 The Bleacher Creatures used to sing "why are you gay?" to the tune when it was played but agreed in 2010 to stop doing it.